-One of those busines owners is Heather Bellini White, an alumna of Villa Maria College’s photography program.
-Since her graduation in the year 2000, White has been busy building her business from a self-proclaimed “side hustle” to a well-established, full-service photography enterprise that provides a full suite of custom services for weddings and corporate events, professional headshots, families and more.
+One of those business owners is Heather Bellini, an alumna of Villa Maria College’s photography program.
+Since her graduation in the year 2000, Bellini has been busy building her business from a self-proclaimed “side hustle” to a well-established, full-service photography enterprise that provides a full suite of custom services for weddings and corporate events, professional headshots, families and more.

-Once Western New York was forced into quarantine, White’s creativity kicked in.
+Once Western New York was forced into quarantine, Bellini’s creativity kicked in.
 “As soon as the pandemic hit, we went into ‘fix it’ mode and immediately began the Buffalo Porch Project,” she said.
-The Buffalo Porch Project was an initiative that took White and her team on a 2,000-mile journey throughout Western New York.
+The Buffalo Porch Project was an initiative that took Bellini and her team on a 2,000-mile journey throughout Western New York.

-In total, the Buffalo Porch Project took White and her team on an incredible journey that resulted in them photographing 115 families in front of their own homes.
-“These sessions were extremely emotional,” said White.
-“So many local families shared their stories about how they had been affected by Covid.
+In total, the Buffalo Porch Project took Bellini and her team on an incredible journey that resulted in them photographing 115 families in front of their own homes.
+“These sessions were extremely emotional,” said Bellini.
+“So many local families shared their stories about how they had been affected by COVID.
 I got to know so many families and hear so many stories of loss, togetherness and neighborly love.”

 “This project became so much bigger than me,” she said.
 “This project took on a life of its own.
 Some days I would smile from ear to ear and other days I would cry…it was an experience that I will never ever forget.

-While White did not invent the concept of front porch photo sessions, she did put her own spin on the project.
-“A friend of mine told me that a photographer had done something similar in another city but was charging money for it,” said White.
+While Bellini did not invent the concept of front porch photo sessions, she did put her own spin on the project.
+“A friend of mine told me that a photographer had done something similar in another city but was charging money for it,” said Bellini.
 “I decided to bring it to Buffalo and do it for free!”